Doi Inthanon: Trekking the Nature Trails on the Roof of Thailand

-We will pick you up from your hotel for an early departure for your one day tour titled: Trek the Amazing Forests of Doi Inthanon National Park.
+We will pick you up from your hotel for an early departure for your one day tour titled: Doi Inthanon: Trekking the Nature Trails on the Roof of Thailand.
 Today you will hike the famous Kew Mae Pan Nature Trail.
 Doi Inthanon is the highest mountain of Thailand (2,565 m).
 It was declared a national park in 1972.
 The park boasts the greatest diversity of forest types and bird species found in any single park in the country and has many beautiful waterfalls.

 We will drive up to the summit of Doi Inthanon where we will embark on a beautiful nature trail, the Kew Mae Pan Nature trail.
 This trail is only open in the dry season.
 It is a lovely walk partly through moist evergreen cloud forest and partly along a very steep ridge with fantastic views over Mae Chaem and the Mae Pan river valley.
 Let’s hope for sunny weather.
 There will be enough time to take pictures.
 A local guide of the Hmong tribe will accompany us.
 Here we walk for a couple of hours through unspoilt cloud forest.
 When the skies are clear the views are magnificent.